The most common questions about Analytical Grammar products right here in one place.

-A: For one student, you need to order the basic set of Analytical Grammar at $99.95.
-This set contains the student workbook and the teacher book.
-If you are teaching more than one student, you need to order additional workbooks, one for each additional student at $59.95.
-If you plan to break the course up – with breaks in between the sections – rather than teaching it all at one time, you need to order Review and Reinforcement at $19.95.
+A: For one student, you need to order the basic set of Analytical Grammar.
+This set contains the student workbook, the teacher book, and DVDs.
+If you are teaching more than one student, you need to order additional workbooks, one for each additional student.
+If you plan to break the course up – with breaks in between the sections – rather than teaching it all at one time, you need to order Review and Reinforcement.

 Q: What is covered in Jr. Analytical Grammar?